elasticpath/elasticpath-graphql-server/README.md

 ```

 ### pre-commit hook
-This repo has pre-commit hook, which run `yarn prettier-check` before any commit.
+This repo has a pre-commit hook, which runs `yarn prettier-check` before any commit.

 ## Authentication